smurfier/RainLaunch/RainLaunch/ReadMe.txt

 ===== Built In Functions =====
 Web
 	Autocompletes web addresses.
+	All spaces are substituted for %20 on execution in order to ensure compatibility.

 	Single word completes to: http://wwww.first.com
 	Double word completes to: http://www.first.second
 	Tripple word completes to: http://first.second.third